 Agencies utilized for clinical labs require that all nursing students are fit tested with N95 respirator masks annually.
 Fit testing will be scheduled at the beginning of each semester.
-If a student is due to complete fit testing, attendance is mandatory on the scheduled date.
+If a student is due to complete fit testing, must be completed before the start of clinicals.
 If documentation is not provided, make-up fees of \$10/hr are required for missed clinical.
 Progression in the nursing program may be delayed.